Follow this link to find information on how to get to the regional parks.

 Please bury all toilet waste well away from water courses.

 You need the ranger's permission to light campfires at Kaitoke Regional Park and at Battle Hill Farm Forests Park.
-There is a total fire ban in the Akatarawa Forest, Belmont Regional Park, East Harbour Regional Park and Queen Elizabeth Park.
-You may only light a fire in the Pakuratahi Forest if you obtain a written permit from the Upper Hutt City Council Rural Fire Officer.
+There is a total fire ban in the Akatarawa Forest, Belmont Regional Park, East Harbour Regional Park, Whitireia Park and Queen Elizabeth Park.
+You may only light a fire in the Pakuratahi Forest if you obtain a written permit from the Greater Wellington Regional Council during Open Fire Season periods.
 Light no fires whatsoever in the pine plantation forests.

 You are welcome to bring your portable (gas) camp stove or BBQ to the parks or forests.